-The Rome Colosseum is a structure made of limestone, volcanic rock (tuff), timber & concrete which stands four stories tall & took 60,000 to 100,000 Jewish slaves (after their defeat during the Jewish-Roman War) eight years to complete its construction It is still the largest amphitheater (Greek word amphi...both sides or all around) on earth
+The Rome Colosseum is a structure made of limestone, volcanic rock (tuff), timber and concrete which stands an impressive four stories tall It took 60,000 to 100,000 Jewish slaves (after their defeat during the Jewish-Roman War) eight years to complete its construction It is still the largest amphitheater (Greek word amphi...both sides or all around) on earth

-There were eighty entrances to the amphitheater as the arches were numbered with Roman Numerals to serve as guides for sitting There were seventy-six entry points for the audience, two for the participants of the events which one was called The Gate of Life for the gladiators who entered & The Gate of Death (located on the western side) for the gladiators who did not fair so well in the contest & were carried out Finally two archways was used exclusively by the Emperor
+There were eighty entrances to the amphitheater, as the arches were numbered with Roman Numerals to serve as guides for sitting A) Seventy-six entry points were for the general audience B) Two access ways for the participants of the events, which was called The Gate of Life for the gladiators C) The Gate of Death (located on the western side) for the combatants who did not fair so well in the contest and were carried out D) Finally two archways was used exclusively by the Emperor

-When the Colosseum first opened the Emperor Titus celebrated with a hundred days of gladiatorial games.
-Beside the contests the venue was used to host dramas, reenactments & even public executions
+When the Colosseum first opened the Emperor Titus celebrated the completion of this massive structure with a hundred days of celebrations that included gladiatorial games and other events

-A restoration project began in the 1990s to repair the Colosseum & so today it plays host to millions of visitors each year plus has musical concerts & events inside the arena
+A restoration project began in the 1990s to repair the Colosseum and so today it plays host to millions of visitors each year plus has musical concerts plus events inside the arena

-We think of the Colosseum as old (1952 years) but compared to the Pyramids of Giza (4000 years) & Stonehenge which dates back 5000 years, it is young in historical terms
+We think of the Colosseum as old (1952 years) but compared to the Pyramids of Giza (4000 years) and Stonehenge which dates back 5000 years, it is young in historical terms but still very impressive

-Fun fact; the original name of the Colosseum was the Flavian Amphitheater which was the name of the dynasty that ruled the empire at this time Historians believe the current name came from The Colossus of Nero statue that stood outside the amphitheater
+Fun fact; The original name of the Colosseum was the Flavian Amphitheater, which was the name of the dynasty that ruled the empire at this time Historians also believe the current name came from The Colossus of Nero statue that stood outside the amphitheater

 Being a huge follower of history, i couldn't wait to visit the Colosseum located in the middle of Rome.
-It was awe inspiring to see this amphitheatre
+It was awe inspiring to see this amphitheater

-Now once inside the arena you can envision when it could hold around 50,000 spectators who would view gladiatorial contests, executions & even mock sea battles, how you ask?
+Now once inside the arena you can envision when it could hold around 50,000 spectators who would view gladiatorial contests, executions and even mock sea battles.
+How you ask

 Through a series of underground tunnels the Romans would flood the arena floor for Emperor Titus.
-Then they used special flat bottomed boats (because of the shallow water) to replicate naval battles & even built an artificial island so sailors could land to fight
+Then they used special flat bottomed boats (because of the shallow water) to replicate naval battles, also they built an artificial island so sailors could land to fight

-The floor was around 83 by 48 meters (272 x 157 feet) but since it was made from wood & covered with sand its long gone So because of this the top is open to view & you can now see how the hypogeum (underground) worked with its two level subterranean network of tunnels, hidden maze of rooms & cages
+The floor was around 83 by 48 meters (272 x 157 feet) but since it was made from wood plus covered with sand its long gone So because of this the top is open to view, you can now see how the hypogeum (underground) worked with its two level subterranean network of tunnels, hidden maze of rooms and cages

 There were also 80 vertical shafts to access the hypogeum plus an extensive network of trap doors through which scenery elements could be deployed during the spectacles.